aznursoy/MEKAGEN/README.md

 ## WELCOME TO MEKAGEN ~ GENETICS OF ENGINEERING
-We, as group of three people, present our work here and share it with you without any constrains
+We, as group of three people, present our work here and share it with you without any constraints

 ### Contact